 As usual, there's a point to be made about dispelling ideologies, in that they can lead us into a very narrow way of thinking and prevent us from seeing alternative ways of solving things.

 Of course, this doesn't mean that anything goes in the context of global issues, but that we can at least continue to believe in science and work on solutions, without confining ourselves to fear-based reactions and kneejerk innovations.

 After all, it's hard to see how we can build a heaven on earth by progressively stripping away what makes us human — especially in the context where our lives are getting increasingly controlled by fewer and fewer corporations.

 Other tech billionaires are following suit

 In some cases, it goes without saying that we are where we are today because of the actions we've taken.
 As it stands, the world at large is designed to proportionally reward those who are best at self-preservation — something which is often at odd with our long-term collective needs.

 On the climate front for instance, while one could argue that we are only responsible for a tiny portion of greenhouse gases, the truth is that in the developed world, we are responsible for so much more.
 For example:

-At the end of the day, we can blame the system as much as we like, but it'll ultimately ricochet back to ourselves.
-It's easy to think that we can have both faulty lifestyles and technologies running the show, but our history is pointing to us that this approach is hardly sustainable.
+So that even if we can blame the system as much as we like, at the end of the day, the blame will ultimately ricochet back to ourselves.
+It's easy to think that we can have both faulty lifestyles and technologies running the show, but our history also suggested that this approach is hardly sustainable.

-Of course, it wouldn't be fair to apply to same logic to developing countries, but we're often in a bad shape because we're too absorbed in our short-term interest.
-Sure, we can't control what Bill Gates will do or whether he will succeed, but we sure can control ourselves and what we choose to do on a daily basis to make the world a better place.
+Of course, it wouldn't be fair to apply the same logic to developing countries, but this also doesn't hide the fact that we're often in a bad shape because we're too attached to our short-term interest.
+Certainly we can't control what Bill Gates will do or whether he will succeed, but we sure can control what we do on a daily basis to make the world more sustainable.